‘Bachelor’ Star Hannah Ann Sluss Flaunts Fit Physique In Skintight Activewear

 “Maybe go a little lighter for your hair??” proposed another social media user.

-Quite a few of Hannah’s followers took the time to shower her with compliments.
+Quite a few of Hannah’s followers also took the time to shower her with compliments.
 While some simply used a trail of emoji to express their admiration for the social media sensation, others were more vocal in their praise.

 “You’re so perfect,” wrote an admirer, along with numerous heart-eye emoji.